When blessed with a harvest of beets (as we were last weekend), you can’t help but say to yourself, “Now what am I going to do with all of these?”

 Roasted Beet and Watermelon Salad from MyHumbleKitchen.com

 Toss roasted beets with watermelon chunks, chopped beet greens, extra virgin olive oil, balsamic vinegar, sea salt, and pepper.
 Then top with feta cheese.
 Mmmm… tantalizing!
+Click here to go to the recipe.

 What About The Greens?